Kaleidoscope interview with Chris Darrow

 No, we never did.

-Around 1964 you and David started a band called The Dry City Scat Band.
+Around 1964 you and David Lindley started a band called The Dry City Scat Band.
 There was also Richard Greene on the fiddle, Pete Madlem on banjo and Steve Cahill on vocals and guitar.
 You released an EP called Sounds.
-Can you tell me the story about this recording...

 David Lindley started playing as a duo with Solomon Feldthouse.
-Soon after the Kaleidoscope was born.
-Please share a story about the beginning of Kaleidoscope.
+Kaleidoscope was formed soon after.

-How do you remember the first recording sessions you had?
+How do you remember some of the early sessions?

 The first session produced seven songs.
 We were very well rehearsed and had hardly any experience in the studio, so it was quite a feat.
 I don’t remember anything specifically, except that we recorded in the big CBS studio where they recorded the big bands like Benny Goodman.
 It was a very large room with high ceilings.
 Brian Ross-Myring was the engineer.
 That was where I learned a lot about how a record was recorded and made.
 It changed my life!